The Sagas — Structural Overview

 The Everything

-"All ten mechanisms are one event.
+"All twelve mechanisms are one event.
 And underneath the event: a question about what we are."

 The Convergence unifies all prior series into a single documented event.
 The Lineage Question asks why that event matters at a level beneath the pragmatic.
 Together they form the only complete answer to the question all prior research implies: why does cognitive sovereignty matter at all?